 4 – Rave All Day and All Night at the Sziget Music Festival

-Alas, someone did discover that the lion statues who stood guard at either side were lacking their tongues, prompting the designer to kill himself.
+Alas, someone did discover that the lion statues which stood guard at either side were lacking their tongues, prompting the designer to kill himself.
 Whoops?
-Whether the silly legends are true or not, the Chain Bridge stands as number one photographed attraction in Budapest.
+Whether the silly legends are true or not, the Chain Bridge stands as the number one photographed attraction in Budapest.

 6 – Walk around the Danube Promenade

 Budapest is wonderful by daytime, but thoroughly breathtaking by night.
-The buildings and bridges light up the banks of the Danube and the reflection on the water turn it to the famed blue it should be.
+The buildings and bridges light up the banks of the Danube, and the reflection on the water turns it to the famed blue it should be.
 Just follow the Pest side of the Danube bank that goes from the Elizabeth Bridge to the Chain Bridge.
-Across the river, you can observe the major attractions of Buda – Buda Castle, Gellert Hill, and the Fisherman’s Bastion.
+Across the river, you can observe the major attractions of Buda – Buda Castle, Gellert Hill, and Fisherman’s Bastion.

 7 – Shop at the Great Market Hall